 I would put this beautiful book in the “inspirational” category.
 With its lovely layout, color photos, and delicious recipes, it’s coffee-table-worthy–but it’s also a great place to start gathering ideas for how to reach out from your own home.
 Something as simple as a picnic table in your front yard can be the organic start of genuine community.
 The Turquoise Table asserts that hospitality doesn’t always need to take place inside your home.
 I loved the “outside the box” thinking and the low-key way of connecting with the people around you.

 If you had the choice, would you serve Jesus a meal, cooking and preparing it, then serving it with loving hands, only to retreat to another room while He ate?
 Or would you prefer to actually eat that meal with Him, sharing the experience and enjoying conversation?
 Eating brings us together at a very foundational level, and A Meal With Jesus explores the unique ministry opportunities we have by simply sharing meals.
-I appreciated seeing how a necessary rhythm of life can be a beautiful way to share Jesus’ love.
+I appreciated seeing how a necessary rhythm of life can be a beautiful way to create an atmosphere to share Jesus’ love.

 The Art of Neighboring by Jay Pathak and Dave Runyon

 A blueprint for “building genuine relationships right outside your door,” this book will leave you with no excuses.
 And yet it’s not guilt-inducing, but rather a hopeful book.
 I love the clear Biblical case for loving our literal neighbors, as well as the simple format for putting it into practice.
 There’s also a helpful chapter on wise boundary-setting.
 A study guide at the back makes The Art of Neighboring an ideal book to use in a small-group setting.

 Next Door As It Is In Heaven by Lance Ford and Brad Brisco